 - For the three years of this programme you will study Law and Accounting in equal measure, making this degree particularly attractive if you are considering a career in these fields.

 - Flexibility and choice: BCL students who successfully complete the first year of the programme have the option of transferring into the second year of the LLB programme (MH501).

-- Availing of exemptions (upon graduation) from CAP 1 examinations from the Institute of Chartered Accountants in Ireland and equivalent examination papers from the ACCA, CIMA and CPA professional accounting bodies.
+- You can avail of exemptions (upon graduation) from CAP 1 examinations from the Institute of Chartered Accountants in Ireland, and equivalent examination papers from the ACCA, CIMA, and CPA professional accounting bodies.

 |Subject||Required||Ordinary Level Grade||Higher Level Grade|

 International & EU/EFTA Entry Requirements

 Mature student applicants who have a disability

 If you have a disability or specific learning difficulty (e.g. dyslexia), and require examination support for any required written tests, please submit supporting documentation by 15 March 2021 to the Access Office.
 Unfortunately we are unable to consider applications for alternative examination accommodation after this deadline.

 The application process depends on the type of applicant you are.
 Click here for all information about how to apply.

 - Mature students (23 years or older by 1st January in the year of entry to the University/part-time degrees the mature age is 21)